fiattt/genesis/README.md

 ### How are account names set?
 Account names the deterministic index encoded to byte32, and then padded with "genesis11111" up to 12 chars.

-### Does the script validation EOS keys?
+### Does the script validate EOS keys?
 Yes

-### What happens if EOS key does not validation?
+### What happens if EOS key does not validate?

-Then Registration Fallback will attempt to find a public key for the address, and fallback register it.
+Registration Fallback will attempt to find a public key for the address, and fallback register it.

 ## Troubleshooting